Carmakers vie for pole position in post-sanctions Iran

-BERLIN/PARIS (Reuters) - Carmakers are racing for Iran following the country’s breakthrough nuclear deal with western powers - pitting past market leader PSA Peugeot Citroen against challengers such as Volkswagen (VOWG_p.DE).
+BERLIN/PARIS, July 15 (Reuters) - Carmakers are racing for Iran following the country’s breakthrough nuclear deal with western powers - pitting past market leader PSA Peugeot Citroen against challengers such as Volkswagen.

-Tuesday’s accord, in which Tehran agreed to curb its nuclear program in return for an end to sanctions, still faces hurdles including a skeptical U.S. Congress amid frantic Israeli lobbying for its rejection.
+Tuesday’s accord, in which Tehran agreed to curb its nuclear programme in return for an end to sanctions, still faces hurdles including a sceptical U.S. Congress amid frantic Israeli lobbying for its rejection.

 But auto manufacturers, which stand to be among the early beneficiaries, have been positioning themselves with varying degrees of discretion since late 2013, when the latest talks were launched and a limited number of sanctions suspended.